 Assistance might also cover rent payments and late fees.
 In some cases, if you are forced to move, you may be able to get help with security deposits, screening and application fees, according to ConsumerFinance.org.

-Consider Alternate Options to Generate Income for Rent
+Consider Alternate Options To Generate Income for Rent

 With a tight labor market and many companies looking for help, you may be able to earn some extra cash to make ends meet.
 Consider picking up part-time gig work with a food delivery service, pet-sitting service or personal shopping service.
 You can also look into options with a flexible schedule you can do from home, such as working as a virtual assistant or transcriptionist.
-Many remote jobs have flexible hours so you can fit them in with your full-time job.
+Many remote jobs have flexible hours so you can fit them in alongside your full-time job.

-Negotiate with Your Landlord
+Negotiate With Your Landlord

 Landlords don’t want to face the eviction process any more than their tenants do.
-But the fact is, not every landlord is flush with funds and if you aren’t paying rent, they might not be able to meet their mortgage payments to keep the building you’re living in or pay their utility bills to keep your lights on.
+But the fact is, not every landlord is flush with funds — and if you aren’t paying rent, they might not be able to meet their mortgage payments to keep the building you’re living in (or pay their utility bills to keep your lights on).

 However, if your landlord decides to pursue the eviction with a court case, make sure you are protected.

 “If you end up in court, you need a lawyer.
 Find one who specializes in evictions.
-If you’re worried about the cost, just know this: You’re likely to pay more and suffer more without one,” Dvorkin says.
+If you’re worried about the cost, just know this: You’re likely to pay more and suffer more without one,” Dvorkin said.

 More From GOBankingRates